MicrosoftDocs/win32/desktop-src/xaudio2/how-to--build-a-basic-audio-processing-graph.md

 ---
-Description: 'The minimum requirement for enabling XAudio2 to play audio data is an audio processing graph, which is constructed from a single mastering voice and a single source voice.' ms.assetid: '40f79959-23c9-4513-363b-2f2fc85e4c0a'
+Description: The minimum requirement for enabling XAudio2 to play audio data is an audio processing graph, which is constructed from a single mastering voice and a single source voice. ms.assetid: 40f79959-23c9-4513-363b-2f2fc85e4c0a
-title: 'How to: Build a Basic Audio Processing Graph'
+title: How to Build a Basic Audio Processing Graph ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to: Build a Basic Audio Processing Graph